Whitey Bulger: Early criminal career

 Bulger developed a reputation as a thief and street fighter fiercely loyal to South Boston.
 This led to him meeting more experienced criminals and finding more lucrative opportunities.
 In 1943, 14-year-old Bulger was arrested and charged with larceny.
 By then he had joined a street gang known as the "Shamrocks" and would eventually be arrested for assault, forgery and armed robbery.
 Bulger was sentenced to a juvenile reformatory for these offenses.

-Shortly after his release in April 1948, Bulger joined the United States Air Force, but he had not reformed.
+Shortly after his release in April 1948, Bulger joined the United States Air Force where he earned his high school diploma and trained as a mechanic.
+Despite the regimented military life, he had not reformed.
 He spent time in the military prison for several assaults and was later arrested by Air Force police in 1950 for going absent without leave.
+In June 1951, while stationed at Malmstrom Air Force Base in Great Falls, Montana, he was arrested and charged with rape after being caught in a hotel with a 15-year-old girl.
+He had also been arrested several months prior after getting into bar fights.
 Nevertheless, he received an honorable discharge in 1952 and returned to Massachusetts.

 Prison

 In 1956, Bulger served his first term in federal prison at Atlanta Penitentiary for armed robbery and truck hijacking.
 He later told mobster Kevin Weeks that while there, he was used as a human subject in the CIA-sponsored MK-ULTRA program.
 Bulger later complained that the inmates had been "recruited by deception" and were told they were helping to find "a cure for schizophrenia", when in fact they were being used to research mind control.
-Evidence of the experiments were later confirmed as CIA documentation emerged.
+Evidence of the experiments were later confirmed when CIA documentation emerged.

-Bulger and eighteen other inmates, all of whom had volunteered in return for reduced sentences, were given LSD and other drugs over an eighteen-month period.
-He described his experience as "nightmarish" and said it took him "to the depths of insanity", writing in his notebooks that he heard voices and feared being "committed for life" if he admitted this to anyone.
+Bulger and 18 other inmates, all of whom had volunteered in exchange for reduced sentences, were given LSD and other drugs over an 18-month period.
+Bulger later described his experience as "nightmarish" and said it took him "to the depths of insanity," writing in his notebooks that he heard voices and feared being "committed for life" if he admitted this to anyone.

 In 1959, Bulger was briefly transferred to maximum security at Alcatraz Federal Penitentiary in California.
+During his time at Alcatraz, he kept in shape through weightlifting and took advantage of educational opportunities afforded to inmates.
+He completed various correspondence courses including typing, bookkeeping, and business law.
+He also became a voracious reader, devouring numerous books on poetry, politics, and military history.
 Later in his sentence, he was transferred to Leavenworth Federal Penitentiary and, in 1963, to Lewisburg Federal Penitentiary.
 Bulger's third petition for parole, in 1965, was granted after he had served nine years in prison.
-He would not be arrested again for forty-six years.
+He would not be arrested again for 46 years.